Crisis management is in place following flooding in Auckland. More information.

 The collective term covering majors, minors, subjects and endorsements in a specific discipline for a qualification.

 Stream is Massey University's online learning environment.
 Most courses are supported or enhanced by this environment, which may include features such as discussion boards, online quizzes, digital study resources and more.
-Students should be able to access Stream at least two weeks before the start of the enrolment period, including Summer School.
+Students should be able to access Stream at least two weeks before the start of the enrolment period.

 For the purposes of the Regulations, an applicant becomes a student if the University receives acceptance of any Offer of Enrolment, although he or she will not be enrolled until the University issues a Confirmation of Enrolment.

-The staff group responsible for the organisation of many university student administrative services; e.g. student information, academic advice, domestic and international admissions, enrolment, study resources, examinations, progression, completion (graduation), records and production of teaching material.
+The staff group responsible for the organisation of many university student services, for example, multi-channel customer communications, academic advice, domestic and international admissions, fees and financial support, enrolment, examinations, progression, completion (graduation), academic records, distribution of study materials and academic standing.

 A payment for living expenses to some full-time students by StudyLink.
 Entitlement depends on factors including but not limited to a student's age, income and, if applicable, parental income.